OneBusAway/onebusaway-alexa/README.md

 Don't have an Amazon Echo?
 No worries, there are a few options.

 1. [**Alexa Skill Testing Tool**](https://echosim.io/) - It simulates the Echo experience within your web browser (successfully tested with Firefox - Chrome and Microsoft Edge don't seem to work).
-1. [**Roger, with Alexa**](https://rogertalk.com/login?continue=%2Fauth%2Falexa) - [Roger](https://rogertalk.com/) is a free group voice messenger app, and it supports communicating with Alexa.
-See [this Engadget article](https://www.engadget.com/2016/05/12/roger-app-puts-amazon-alexa-in-your-phone-for-free/) for details.
+1. ~~[**Roger, with Alexa**](https://rogertalk.com/login?continue=%2Fauth%2Falexa) - [Roger](https://rogertalk.com/) is a free group voice messenger app, and it supports communicating with Alexa.
+See [this Engadget article](https://www.engadget.com/2016/05/12/roger-app-puts-amazon-alexa-in-your-phone-for-free/) for details.~~ Roger [shut down](https://medium.com/roger-talk/what-weve-been-up-to-project-fika-79e4ee3d44f8#.lz2pnpy3c) on March 15th, 2017.
+1. [Amazon App on iOS](http://www.macworld.com/article/3181810/ios/amazon-brings-alexa-to-its-main-ios-app-to-help-iphone-users-shop-and-track-orders.html) - You can now access Alexa skills via the Amazon iOS app.
+See [this article](http://www.macworld.com/article/3181810/ios/amazon-brings-alexa-to-its-main-ios-app-to-help-iphone-users-shop-and-track-orders.html) for details.

 For both of the above, just remember to log in using the same Amazon account that you've used above to set up the skill.